SHH116/MLonBlackScholes/README.md

  ## Future Version

-* Feed the entire volatility surface values instead of a single VIX value.
+* Feed the entire volatility surface values instead of a single VIX value, in order to extract prices per each strike.

 * Perform 5-day forward, 1-month forward forecasts as well.